Ta Kung Pao

-Ta Kung Pao (大公報 (大公报, Dàgōng Bào, daai6 gung1 bou3); formerly L'Impartial in Latin-based languages) is a Hong Kong-based, state-owned Chinese-language newspaper.
+Ta Kung Pao (formerly L'Impartial in Latin-based languages) is a Hong Kong-based, state-owned Chinese-language newspaper.
 Founded in Tianjin in 1902, the paper is controlled by the Liaison Office of the Central People's Government in Hong Kong after the Chinese Civil War.
 It merged with another state-owned pro-Beijing newspaper, Wen Wei Po, in 2016.